-Introduction to Azure Data Science Virtual Machine for Linux and Windows
+What is the Azure Data Science Virtual Machine for Linux and Windows?

-The Data Science Virtual Machine (DSVM) is a customized VM image on Microsoft’s Azure cloud built specifically for doing data science.
-It has many popular data science and other tools pre-installed and pre-configured to jump-start building intelligent applications for advanced analytics.
-It is available on Windows Server and on Linux.
-We offer Windows edition of DSVM on Server 2016 and Server 2012.
-We offer Linux edition of the DSVM on Ubuntu 16.04 LTS and on OpenLogic 7.2 CentOS-based Linux distributions.
+The Data Science Virtual Machine (DSVM) is a customized VM image on the Azure cloud platform built specifically for doing data science.
+It has many popular data science tools preinstalled and preconfigured to jumpstart building intelligent applications for advanced analytics.

-The Data Science VM provides a baseline configuration for data science teams looking to replace their local desktops with a managed cloud desktop.
-This baseline ensures that all the data scientists on a team have a consistent setup with which to verify experiments and promote collaboration.
-It also lowers costs by reducing the sysadmin burden and saving on the time needed to evaluate, install, and maintain the various software packages needed to do advanced analytics.
+The DSVM provides a baseline configuration for data science teams that want replace their local desktops with a managed cloud desktop, ensuring that all the data scientists on a team have a consistent setup with which to verify experiments and promote collaboration.
+It also lowers costs by reducing the sysadmin burden.
+This burden reduction saves on the time needed to evaluate, install, and maintain software packages for advanced analytics.

 Data science training and education